622: Angels Revenge

-The survivors of the Achille Lauro are around the buoy, but here come the survivors of the Titanic looking very good …
+The survivors of the Achille Lauro have made it around the buoy, but here come the survivors of the Titanic looking very good …

 The Achille Lauro was an Italian cruise ship that in 1985 was hijacked by Palestinian terrorists, who took the passengers hostage and demanded the release of 50 Palestinians being held prisoner by the Israelis in exchange for their safe return.
 One passenger, a retired Jewish-American businessman in a wheelchair, was murdered and his body thrown overboard; his wife, who was also on board, did not find out about his death until the crisis was over.
 After two days of negotiations, the hijackers agreed to leave the ship and flew to Italy, where they were arrested.
 The Titanic was a luxury passenger ship that sank on its maiden voyage in 1912, killing about 1,500 people on board.

 They wanted Bob Denver for this role.

 Bob Denver (1935-2005) played the title role in the TV series Gilligan’s Island (see above note).

 Meanwhile, Richard Nixon’s wasting millions on the Glomar Explorer.